Tanomogi Keikichi: Early life

+Political career

+Tanomogi was elected as an assemblyman from Asakusa Ward in Tokyo in 1911.

-In the 1915 General Election, Tanomogi was elected to the House of Representatives of Japan under the Rikken Dōshikai political party.
-He was elected a total of nine times, changing his party affiliation to the Kenseikai (where he was Chairman of the Policy Affairs Research Council), and the Rikken Minseitō (where he was Secretary-General and Director of General Affairs).
-He became Undersecretary of Communications under the Katō administration and the first Wakatsuki administration, and was subsequently Communications Minister in the Hirota administration from March 1936 to February 1937.
+In the 1915 General Election, Tanomogi was elected to the House of Representatives under the Rikken Dōshikai political party.
+He was elected a total of nine times, changing his party affiliation to the Kenseikai (where he was chairman of the Policy Affairs Research Council), and the Rikken Minseitō (where he was secretary-general and director of general affairs).
+He became undersecretary of communications under the Katō Takaaki Cabinet and the First Wakatsuki Cabinet, and was subsequently Minister of Communications in the Hirota Cabinet from March 1936 to February 1937.

-During his tenure as Communications Minister, Tanomogi promulgated an aggressive five-year shipbuilding plan to expand Japan’s merchant fleet by six million tons with government subsidies.
-He also promoted the complete nationalization of Japan’s electric power industry, with the state assuming complete managerial control without actually seizing ownership.
+During his tenure as communications minister, Tanomogi promulgated an aggressive five-year shipbuilding plan to expand Japan's merchant fleet by six million tons with government subsidies.
+He also promoted the complete nationalization of Japan's electric power industry, with the state assuming complete managerial control without actually seizing ownership.
 The plan was based on fascist economic theories and had the benefit to the government of enabling state control without the expense of compensating owners.
 Although the plan had the support of the Imperial Japanese Army, who say it as a stepping stone to further state control of the economy, strong opposition by the business community delayed its implementation until after Tanomogi left office in 1938.
 Tanomogi was also instrumental in creating laws under which only the Dōmei Tsushin was allowed to receive and send overseas telegraph messages, thus giving Dōmei a monopoly from which every Japanese newspaper was forced to obtain its news.

 In 1938, Tanomogi returned to the Hōchi Shimbun as its president.
 In 1939, he was elected Mayor of Tokyo.
 He died while in office and his grave is at Yanaka Cemetery in Tokyo.